Sphereon-SDK/barcode-sdk/java8/docs/BarcodeDetectorApi.md

 Submit Detector job for processing

 Starts the barcode detection of the uploaded files, using the supplied settings associated with the job in the request body.
 You can only submit the job after a new Job is created with status INPUTS_UPLOADED or resubmit an existing Job with status ERROR.
-In all cases the job Id in the path must match the jobId in the request
+In all cases the jobId in the path must match the jobId in the request

 ### Example
 ```java